invokermain/engin/README.md

 you build and maintain large monoliths and many microservices.

-## Features
+## Feature

-The Engin framework includes:
+The Engin framework gives you:

 - A fully-featured dependency injection system.
 - A robust application runtime with lifecycle hooks and supervised background tasks.
-- Zero boiler-plate code reuse across multiple applications.
+- Zero boiler-plate code reuse across applications.
 - Integrations for other frameworks such as FastAPI.
 - Full async support.
 - CLI commands to aid local development.